danidevadoss/field-mapper/README.md

 _Check test package for above example._

-### More logic will implemented and samples will be updated...!
+### More logic will implemented and samples and docs will be updated...!

 #### Programmers who are interested to collaborate are MOST WELCOME